Dr. Carolina McBride, C. Psych – Director

 Dr. Jamal Lake, C. Psych.

 Dr. Jamal Lake completed his Psy.D.
 (Doctorate of Psychology) in Clinical Psychology from the University of Queensland (Brisbane, Australia) in 2011 following an undergraduate degree (Honours Bachelor of Arts in Psychology) from the University of Guelph.
 His clinical training was across a variety of settings in Brisbane including the Princess Alexandra Hospital, Queensland District School Board, and psychology clinics within the University of Queensland.
 Since completing his training, Dr. Lake has been working with children, adolescents, and adults across private practice and hospital settings.
-He primarily uses a Cognitive Behavioural Therapy (CBT) approach, but integrates Acceptance and Commitment Therapy, Dialectical Behavioural Therapy, interpersonal, and mindfulness-based techniques into his treatment.
-Dr. Lake currently assesses and treats children, adolescents, and adults who present with mood and anxiety/stress issues, PTSD, chronic pain, relationship/family difficulties, substance abuse, learning disabilities, Autism and ADHD.
+He primarily uses a Cognitive Behavioural Therapy (CBT) approach but integrates other evidence-based techniques into his treatment.
+Dr. Lake currently assesses and treats adolescents and adults who present with depression and anxiety issues, workplace or school stress, sleep issues, ADHD, chronic pain, PTSD, relationship/family difficulties, substance abuse and learning disabilities.
 He uses a holistic, collaborative approach tailored to each client to help them effectively cope with their struggles, achieve their treatment goals, and improve their overall quality of life.
-Dr. Lake is a registered Clinical Psychologist with the College of Psychologists of Ontario (CPO) and a member of the Ontario Psychological Association. firstname.lastname@example.org
+Dr. Lake is a registered Clinical Psychologist with the College of Psychologists of Ontario (CPO) and a member of the Ontario Psychological Association. email@example.com

 Dr. Dessy Marinova, C.Psych